Former members of armed forces

 - Those who have been unable to make a successful transition to civilian life.

-In 2011/12 approximately 21,000 men and women left the British Armed Forces and entered civilian life.
+In 2013/14 the last available data showed approximately 23,000 men and women left the British Armed Forces and entered civilian life.
 Of the total number of leavers, just over half (50.5%) were early service leavers; of whom around one-third were trained and two-thirds untrained or did not complete basic training.
 Similarly, just under half of all leavers (49.5%) had more than four years’ service (1).

 There is increasing recognition, both within the military and in civilian society, of the health and social needs of ex-Service personnel, in particular mental health problems, such as post-traumatic stress disorder (PTSD), and social exclusion (2).